tfmart/ScrobblerContext/README.md

 # ScrobblerContext - Last.fm MCP Server

-A Model Context Protocol (MCP) server that provides comprehensive access to Last.fm's API, built in Swift.
-Enables AI assistants to search music, manage user libraries, and scrobble tracks.
+A Model Context Protocol (MCP) server that provides access to Last.fm's API, built in Swift.
+Enables AI assistants to search for data suchs as songs, artists and albums on Last.fm, manage user libraries, and scrobble tracks.

 ## Features